The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Results and Discussion

 In comparing to the $z \sim 2.3$ SFMS of \citet{Sanders2021}, we do so with stellar masses and SFRs calculated in a manner highly consistent with the methodologies adopted in Sanders et al. The stellar masses of our stacking sample and the MOSDEF galaxies used to calibrate the SFMS both rely on emission-line-corrected photometry and the SED-fitting \citep[with \texttt{FAST};][]{Kriek2009} assumptions of constant star formation histories, the \citet{Calzetti2000} attenuation curve, and the \citet{Chabrier2003} IMF.
 The SFRs in both studies are calculated from dust-corrected (via the \citealt{Cardelli1989} extinction curve) H$\alpha$ luminosities ($L_{\rm{H}\alpha}$).
 We note that the conversion factor between $L_{\rm{H}\alpha}$ and SFR (see, for example, Equation \ref{equ:SFR}) is dependent on assumptions such as the stellar metallicity and can vary between different authors.
 Therefore, we plot dust-corrected $L_{\rm{H}\alpha}$ on the left-hand axis of Figure \ref{fig:SFMS} so that our stacking sample (red and blue circles) and the \citet{Sanders2021} MOSDEF stacks (black squares) can be directly compared without the additional SFR conversion.
 Ultimately, however, we find that the SFR conversion factor used by both studies is very similar, and we continue our analysis of how representative our stacking sample is via SFR, given on the right-hand axis of Figure \ref{fig:SFMS}.

 The $z \sim 2.3$ SFMS of \citet{Sanders2021} is parameterized as a power-law over the stellar mass range 9.0 $<$ log($M_\ast$/$\rm{M_\odot}$) $<$ 11.0.
 In Figure \ref{fig:SFMS}, we plot their best-fit relation\footnote{The fitting of the SFMS was done with the four lowest-mass bins.
 Additionally, there is evidence that the lowest-mass ($M_\ast < 10^{9.5}\ \rm{M_\odot}$) bin may be biased high in SFR \citep{Shivaei2015, Sanders2021}.} over this range as a solid black line and extrapolate into the dwarf galaxy regime as seen by the dashed black line.
 In plotting our stacking sample in the $M_\ast-\rm{SFR}$ parameter space, we differentiate the $z \sim 1.7$ galaxies from the $2.4 \lesssim z \lesssim 2.6$ galaxies by blue and red points, respectively.
 We note that three of the four $z \sim 1.7$ galaxies lie along or above the extrapolation of the $z \sim 2.3$ SFMS.
-These objects are biased high in SFR relative to typical $z \sim 1.7$ galaxies that have a lower SFR at fixed $M_\ast$ due to the redshift evolution of the SFMS \citep{Speagle2014, Whitaker2014, Sanders2021}.
+These objects are likely biased high in SFR relative to typical $z \sim 1.7$ galaxies that have a lower SFR at fixed $M_\ast$ due to the redshift evolution of the SFMS \citep{Speagle2014, Whitaker2014, Sanders2021}.
 The other group of $z > 2.38$ galaxies are found to scatter around the Sanders et al. extrapolation.
-Considered together, at the median mass of the complete $\langle z \rangle = 2.3$ stacking sample, log($M_\ast$/$\rm{M_\odot}$)$_{\rm{med}}$ = 8.29, the median SFR of the sample, log(SFR/$\rm{M_\odot\,yr^{-1}}$)$_{\rm{med}}$ = 0.35, lies $\Delta \rm{log(SFR)} \sim 0.19$ dex above the extrapolation of the $z \sim 2.3$ SFMS of \citet{Sanders2021}.
-This median point is shown as the purple star.
+Considered together, while our sample does have a large range in $M_\ast$ and SFR ($\sim 2$ orders of magnitude in each property), at the median mass of the complete $\langle z \rangle = 2.3$ stacking sample, log($M_\ast$/$\rm{M_\odot}$)$_{\rm{med}}$ = $8.29^{+0.51}_{-0.43}$, the median SFR of the sample, log(SFR/$\rm{M_\odot\,yr^{-1}}$)$_{\rm{med}} = 0.35^{+0.29}_{-0.36}$, lies only $\Delta \rm{log(SFR)} \approx 0.19$ dex above the extrapolation of the $z \sim 2.3$ SFMS of \citet{Sanders2021}.
+This median point is shown as the purple star, with its error bars representing the interquartile ranges of $M_\ast$ and SFR (or $L_{\rm{H}\alpha}$).

 With the relative offset in SFR of our stacking sample in hand, we estimate the bias in O/H, resulting from the FMR, of our composite spectrum.
-Considering the strength of the SFR dependence of direct-method O/H at fixed $M_\ast$ from \citet{Sanders2020},
+Considering the strength of the SFR-dependence of direct-method O/H at fixed $M_\ast$ from \citet{Sanders2020},